-Probably manufactured in the 1910s or ’20s, this sign from the corner of Eleanor Roosevelt’s Greenwich Village apartment does not have its original frame, though it is in a period correct one, from Easton, PA.
-I think these cobalt blue signs look very graceful in their dull frames, and I love the font, especially the way the points of the “W” and “N” extend ever so slightly below the base line.
+This sign from the corner of Eleanor Roosevelt’s Greenwich Village apartment at Washington Square North & MacDougal was probably manufactured in the 1910s or ’20s.
+It did not come to me in its original frame, so I placed it in a frame of similar vintage that was retired from Easton, PA.
+I think these cobalt blue signs look very graceful, and I love the font, especially the way the points of the “W” and “N” extend ever so slightly below the base line.

 Steel New York State Route 439 Shield (1957)

 In my book, New York has one of the cooler-looking state highway shields, and I’m delighted to have an example in my collection.
 This particular shield, dated June 1957, comes from the last generation of cut-out NY shields; made in between the embossed shield era and the modern, rectangular shield era.